-Peach growers and fruit crop specialists have noticed peach trees with sparse fruit load and considerable dieback of shoots and branches, including entire scaffold branches in many cases.
-Trees have also exhibited sparse leaf coverage for this time of year and leaves have been small.
+Last season, peach growers and fruit crop specialists noticed peach trees with sparse fruit load and considerable dieback of shoots and branches, including entire scaffold branches in many cases.
+Trees also exhibited sparse leaf coverage for this time of year and leaves have been small.
 Shoot and branch dieback is a hallmark symptom of Armillaria root rot (ARR) (Figure 1).

-The pattern in which the condition has occurred, however, indicates that conditions are not just related to ARR.
+The pattern, in which the condition occurred, however, indicated that conditions were not just related to ARR.
 Shoot dieback is also a symptom of another fungal disease known as phomopsis.
 This disease causes a canker that girdles the shoot and causes death to tissue beyond the point of infection.
 Disease Alert: Phomopsis Twig Blight Common on Peaches this Spring provides more information about phomopsis.

-This season, peach trees on rootstocks are succumbing to diseases for which they have resistance or tolerance, such as peach tree short life (PTSL).
+Because of undue stresses, some peach trees succumbed to diseases for which they have resistance or tolerance, such as peach tree short life (PTSL).
 Peach tree short life is caused by a combination of factors, one of which is ring nematode infestation of roots.
 This root feeding causes susceptible trees to be less tolerant of cold weather, which leaves the trees vulnerable to the development of bacterial canker.
 Bacterial canker is caused by the bacterium Pseudomonas syringae pv. syringae.
 A canker forms at the infection causing plant dieback beyond this point.
 Bacterial canker is lethal when it occurs on the trunk (Figures 2a and 2b).
 Learn more about bacterial canker in Bacterial Canker in Peach.

 Another fungus known as Monilinia fructicola can also cause fruit dieback.
 This fungus causes brown rot in fruit that are nearly ripe or ones that are ripe on the tree or in storage.
 When conditions are more challenging, it can affect green fruit in a condition known as green rot.
 Monilinia fructicola can also affect the bloom stage similar to Pseudomonas by forming a canker at the base of a bloom.
 This is known as blossom blight.
 In response, an amber-colored gel will ooze from the base of the bloom (Figures 3a and 3b).